-Your Scorecard rating reflects your organization's security posture.
+Your Scorecard rating reflects your organization's security posture and is an objective, data-driven, and quantifiable measure of its overall cybersecurity performance.
 Your letter grade (A through F) and the numeric score to which the grade is mapped (100 through 0) correspond to the likelihood of your organization sustaining a breach.

 The lower the score, the greater the likelihood.
 An organization with an F grade (score of 60 or lower) is statistically 13.8 times more likely to sustain a breach than an organization with an A (score of 90 to 100).